alistair-kane/InPost-Technical-Assignment/README.md

 ## AI usage

-I used Cursor extensively in the development of all aspects of this project.
-My typical pattern of use was first to define a plan and refine it until I was satisfied with the implementation specification.
+I used Cursor (auto model) extensively in the development of this project.
+My typical pattern of use was first to stipulate a feature plan and refine it until I was satisfied with the implementation specification.
 I then check the output, test and refine further if necessary.

 ## Anything else?